kaeruri/ID-Asg-1-/README.md

 - **Navigation**: Verify all page links work correctly
 - **Sign-Up Page**: Test button functionality and return icon
 - **Contact Form**: Validate name, phone, email fields; test incorrect format blocking
+- **View button**: Test button link works correctly
 - **Sign-Up Form**: Verify required fields, password matching, and success/error alerts

+## Credits
+**Media**: The photos used in this site were all from pinterest, links as referenced below (could not find a few of them) **Acknowledgements**: I received inspiration for this project from different various pictures i scrolled through the matcha category on pinterest.
 =======
 # InteractiveevelopmentASG1
 >>>>>>> 3718584dce1b4adcd227c5359eebea86c5b88541